tranjt/aprotracker/README.md

 This project frontend was bootstrapped with Expo SDK template @sdk-40

-clone this project and installing dependencies go to the main backend and frontend run npm install to install all the dependencies.
+clone this project and install dependencies go to the main backend and frontend run npm install to install all the dependencies.
 ```
 npm install
 ```

-A **.env** file is required for both frontend and backend at the base directory of each side.
+An **.env** file is required for both frontend and backend at the base directory of each side.

 backend .env requires
 ```